‘No joke’: Initial rounds of National Spelling Bee get tough - NewsBreak

 The Scripps National Spelling Bee used to begin with a handshake.
 Now it starts with a slap to the face.

-Leaner and meaner in its post-pandemic iteration, the bee returned to its usual venue on Tuesday for the first time in three years, and spellers were greeted with a new preliminary-round format that gave them no time to get comfortable.70 missing children found by Texas authorities
+Leaner and meaner in its post-pandemic iteration, the bee returned to its usual venue on Tuesday for the first time in three years, and spellers were greeted with a new preliminary-round format that gave them no time to get comfortable.Georgia Department of Public Health announces state’s first potential case of monkeypox

 “The prelims is no joke.
 Every stage of the bee is so important,” said Dhroov Bharatia, a 13-year-old from Plano, Texas, who finished fourth last year.